Learn to Multi-Pitch Rock Climb

 Minimum age: 18 Max weight: 19 stone (120kg)

-Taking pre-existing leading climbing skills and apply them to the mutli-pitch environment.
-Spend 2 days climbing exciting routes in a location of your choice.
+Apply your pre-existing lead climbing skills to the multi-pitch environment and explore new, exciting routes in a stunning location of your choice.

 You must be able to safely and confidently lead climb on traditionally placed protection.
 To benefit most from this course you should be able to climb to a Severe 4b/c standard on lead.